SRoos2025/CONVINCE-nutrition/README.md

  -For the LMM, we want to use weights but lmer or lme4 only has precision weights not leveled weights: https://american-institutes-for-research.github.io/WeMix/articles/Weighted_Linear_Mixed_Effects_Models.html
  -we note that svylme and svyglm are also options.
  -we test all 3 to see if they give similar estimates.
 They do.
 However, svylme and svyglm do not seem to support time/visit as a categorical variable.
 So we choose WeMix.
 WeMix by default needs 2 weights, we only have one.
 So we set the other weight to 1 for everyone.
 Furthermore, the output is not tidy (no clear coefficient or standard deviation in the output).
 Therefore we have to do that ourselves with tidy output.
+ -For the weighted cox model, we can still use the same model but we specify weights (cox can deal with a single weight) and robust standard deviations